 If you did not seek medical attention, you should call the Health Department at 517-546-9850 or the Animal Shelter at 517-546-2440 to complete aBite Report.
 Our office will be forwarded the report and in cases where the owner of the animal is known, an Animal Control Officer will visit both the victim and the pet owner and notify them of bite case procedures.

 Some wild animals are rarely infected with rabies and have not been known to transmit the disease to humans.
 These animals include: chipmunks, gerbils, gophers, squirrels, guinea pigs, hamsters, moles, shrews, mice, muskrats, voles, rabbits, rats, and prairie dogs.
 As a result, the species listed above will not be tested by the state lab, except under extenuating circumstances.

-Other animals, like fox, opossum, raccoons and woodchucks have been known to carry rabies and the Health Department will decide if the animal should be tested.
+Other animals, like fox, opossum, raccoons, and woodchucks have been known to carry rabies.
+Contact the Health Department and they will decide if the animal should be tested.